BEAUTY

 A: If you are fair, I think the best dark circle eye concealer is Garnier’s “Anti-Dark-Circle Roller,” “Light” color.

-Other concealers for under-eye circles that work great when you are medium-skin-toned are Garnier’s “Anti-Dark-Circle Roller” and “Medium.”
+Other concealers for under-eye circles that work great for medium-skin-toned individuals are Garnier’s “Anti-Dark-Circle Roller” and “Medium.”

 Estée Lauder also has a perfect undereye concealer for mature skin.